mdulin2/SC3/korean-food/Info.md

 - client/: The frontend for the application

 ## Using the application
-- This is a react application with a express backend.
+- This is a react application with an express backend that uses MySQL.
-- First add the username, password and database name to all the express files are configuration.
-- Run auth.sql and koreanFood.sql to seed the databases
-	- Also, change the credentials in the database configuration file for the backend.
-- backend:
-	- Run 'npm install' to install all of the packages
-	- Run 'npm start' to run the backend
-- frontend:
-	- Run 'yarn' to install all of the packages
-	- Run 'yarn start' to run the frontend
-	- The frontend has three routes:
-		- /login  - login as a user
-		- /register  - create a user
-		- /korenFood (while authenticated) - query korean food
+- Start in the docker container.
+This can be done with ``./docker_run``.
+- The site will run on port 8085 and 8086